espressif/esp-modbus/docs/en/overview_messaging_and_mapping.rst

 Mapping Of Complex Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As per section 4.2 of Modbus specification, "MODBUS uses a ``big-Endian`` representation for addresses and data items.
 This means that when a numerical quantity larger than a single byte is transmitted, the most significant byte is sent first".
 The biggest official structure defined by the Modbus specification is a 16-bit word register, which is 2 bytes.
-However, vendors sometimes group two or even four 16-bit registers together to be interpretted as 32-bit or 64-bit values, respectively.
+However, vendors sometimes group two or even four 16-bit registers together to be interpreted as 32-bit or 64-bit values, respectively.
 It is also possible when the Modbus vendors group many registers together for serial numbers, text strings, time/date, etc. Regardless of how the vendor intends the data to be interpreted, the Modbus protocol itself simply transfers 16-bit word registers.
 These values grouped from registers may use either little-endian or big-endian register order.

 .. note:: Each individual 16-bit register, is encoded in big-endian order (assuming the Modbus device abides by the Modbus specification).
 However, the 32-bit and 64-bit types naming conventions like ABCD or ABCDEFGH, does not take into account the network format byte order of frame.
 For example: the ABCD prefix for 32-bit values means the common Modbus mapping format and corresponds to the CDAB on network format (order in the frame).